jdede/inet-showcases/_docs/visualizer/networknode/index.md

 **NOTE:** Further information about `OpenSceneGraph` can be found on the
 <a href="http://www.openscenegraph.org" target="_blank">OpenSceneGraph web site</a>
-and in dedicated `OpenSceneGraph` books.
+and in dedicated <a href="http://www.openscenegraph.org/index.php/documentation/books" target="_blank">OpenSceneGraph books</a>.

 ## Customizing Appearance of Network Nodes

-This example shows how the nodes' look can be customized.
+This example demonstrates how the nodes' look can be customized.
 A simulation is created for this example, it can be run by selecting the `VisualizingNodes` configuration from the ini file.

 The network contains two `AdhocHost` nodes, `pedestrian` and `car`.
-We change the default icon of nodes by modifying their display string in the `NetworkNodeVisualizerShowcase.ned` file.
-(Note, that the default icon also can be modified in the node's *Properties* on the *Appearance* tab.)
+The default icon of nodes is changed by modifying their display string in the `NetworkNodeVisualizerShowcase.ned` file.

-**NOTE:** You can find new icons in the *inet/images/misc/* folder.
+(The default icon also can be modified in the node's *Properties* on the *Appearance* tab.)

 ``` {.snippet}
 car: AdhocHost {